pyzkaccess

 zk.disconnect()

-Working with a device
+Working with library

 Use as context manager